react-static/react-static/docs/components.md

 // This is the default renderer for `<Routes>` const RenderRoutes = ({ getComponentForPath }) => (
-  // The default renderer uses a catch all route to recieve the pathname
+  // The default renderer uses a catch all route to receive the pathname
   <Route
     path="*"
     render={props => {